-In the late 1920s and again in the late 1930s, the Optimist Club spearheaded several community fundraisers to build frame additions to the Colored Day Nursery to serve more children.
+In the late 1920s and again in the late 1930s, the Optimist Club spearheaded several community fundraisers to build frame additions onto the Colored Day Nursery to serve more children.
 During the 1930s, the Colored Day Nursery also served as a social services center where men could sign up for a day’s work and families could get a sack of groceries- a true partner to local families.
 The Wichita Falls Day Nursery continued to operate on Lamar Street, with a new wing added in 1935.

 Since the first community giving campaign in the mid-1920s, the operating budgets of the two day nurseries, one for black children and one for white children, were funded almost entirely by what is now the United Way.
-In 1973, under guidance of the United Way board of directors, and to enhance integration of community organizations, the Wichita Falls Day Nursery ceased operations and the center at 403 Lamar was taken over by the McCutchen Memorial Nursery, whose name was changed to Child Care, Inc. opened two more childcare centers to meet a growing community need for safe and affordable care for young children of low-income working parents.
+In 1973, under guidance of the United Way board of directors, and to enhance integration of community organizations, the Wichita Falls Day Nursery ceased operations and its former center at 403 Lamar was taken over by the McCutchen Memorial Nursery.
+In the next decade, Child Care, Inc. opened two more childcare centers to meet a growing community need for safe and affordable care for young children of low-income working parents.

 As we celebrate 100 years of service, Child Care, Inc. continues to provide safe and reliable child care to those that need it most.
 We are proud of our heritage and look forward to meeting the needs of our community for another 100 years.